K-712/web-portfolio/README.md

 ## [Tasks: organise your to-dos](https://github.com/K-712/Tasks-React-App)
 ### About
 A react app for managing simple tasks.
+(I am currently adding in backend functionality to retrieve data from MongoDB, and implementing login)

 ### Functions
 - Add tasks